mharen/mharen.github.io/blog/2009/2009-06-troubleshooting-elusive-site-slow-down.md

 I might be counting my chickens a little early yet but I’m pretty sure I have this problem figured out, and each of those three “facts” are wrong.
 After talking with the user, she revealed that other areas of the site *do* slow down, just “not as bad”.
 Number 1 and 2 gone.
 When reviewing her computer (Windows 2000, IE6, tiny amount of memory), and recalling the amount of patience users have with this product (a lot), I realized that assumption 3 isn’t very solid either.
 Once I ignored those three items, it was obvious that the application itself had a problem that could likely be reproduced by me, in house.
-So that’s what I did—<strong>something I should have tried in the very beginning.</strong> I dug out an ancient laptop with Windows 2000 and IE6SP1 and started running the app.
+So that’s what I did—**something I should have tried in the very beginning.** I dug out an ancient laptop with Windows 2000 and IE6SP1 and started running the app.
 Much to my surprise (though I guess I should have expected it by this point), after 10 minutes, the app started to crawl.
 Badly.
 Being the computer person, I immediately saw why in the little hard drive light.
 Internet Explorer was leaking memory like crazy and eventually, when the system ran out, caused the disk to thrash as Windows actively consumed and grew the page file.
 Watching the task manager, I could see a 1-2mb jump in memory usage with *every click*.
 ![yikes%5B6%5D.png](yikes%5B6%5D.png) I tore the page apart and was able to create a simple page to reproduce the problem and share.
 The above chart (generated with [Perfmon](http://adminfoo.net/2007/04/windows-perfmon-top-ten-counters.html)—a sweet tool on most windows machines) shows that simple page being executed over a period of about 3 minutes.
 You can see memory usage rose to about 90%, with the page file in tow.
 Each dropped quite suddenly when I terminated Internet Explorer.